Being environmentally conscious is important as there is only one planet earth!

 - Pour boiling water down the drain

-- Pour 1 cup of baking soda and 1 cup vinegar
+- Pour 1 cup of baking soda and 1 cup of vinegar

 - Cover/let sit for 10 minutes